NajiElKotob/LetsTalkData/README.md

 1. Excel to Power BI
 1. Web to Power BI
 1. SQL Server to Power BI
+1. SAP to Power BI
+1. Oracle to Power BI
 1. Access to Power BI
 1. PDF to Power BI
 1. JSON/XML to Power BI